dansojo/Super-Resolution/Real_time_Processing/FSRCNN/README.md

 ## ⚙️ Conclusion
 ![FSRCNN_성능 비교2](https://github.com/user-attachments/assets/ee9cd556-6bec-4230-92d9-5313eea32c18)
-These improvements underscore FSRCNN’s capabilities in providing high-quality super-resolution images more efficiently than its predecessors.
-The strategic changes in the network architecture not only enhanced the speed but also the overall image quality, setting new standards in the field of super-resolution technology.
+**These improvements underscore FSRCNN’s capabilities in providing high-quality super-resolution images more efficiently than its predecessors.
+The strategic changes in the network architecture not only enhanced the speed but also the overall image quality, setting new standards in the field of super-resolution technology**.

 ## 🌐 References

-- **Accelerating the Super-Resolution Convolutional Neural Network** by Chao Dong, Chen Change Loy, Kaiming He, Xiaoou Tang.
+1. - **Accelerating the Super-Resolution Convolutional Neural Network** by Chao Dong, Chen Change Loy, Kaiming He, Xiaoou Tang.
 This paper introduces the FSRCNN model, which enhances the speed and performance of super-resolution convolutional neural networks.
 The model is particularly noted for its efficiency and ability to perform real-time upscaling of low-resolution images.
   - [Read the full paper here](https://arxiv.org/pdf/1608.00367)
+2. **Explore the complete repository here:** [Access the GitHub Repository](https://github.com/vdumoulin/conv_arithmetic)
+3. **For a comprehensive overview of super-resolution techniques, see the detailed post at:** [Super-Resolution Explained](https://yunmorning.tistory.com/62)